- In "Old School Training", Jake shows that while he may have mastered going full dragon, his heroic banter needs some serious work.

 - Spud's attempts at wooing the skiliftnote , complete with Imagine Spot of them dating, marrying, and having skilift-human hybrid children;

-- Rose's WTF face when Trixie (who is rooming with her) cheerfully announces they'll do girl-talk (she had been bribed by Jake);
+- Rose's WTF face when Trixie (who is rooming with her) cheerfully announces they'll do girl-talk.

 - Rose accidentally dropping hints of her Secret Identity (one of which was reflexively throwing into Rotwood a guy who bumped her) and Jake's denial (including accusing Trixie of being Huntsgirl when she said on his face that Rose was).